 How do our religious beliefs and faith factor into how we live and cope with ASD?
 Come join in online discussions about the relationship between autism and faith.

 Finding Peace in the Autism Puzzle

 An online community of Christian families on the puzzling road of autism spectrum disorders.

-Adaptive Reconciliation Kit for Individuals with Autism and Other Special Needs
+Adaptive Sacrament Preparation Kits for Individuals with Autism and Other Special Needs

 Autism and Faith: A Journey into Community